 This could also be satisfied by submitting in-depth, technical evaluations of past projects your organization has carried out.
 (We define "technical evaluation" as one that specifies the complete methodology for data collection and analysis.)
 Please submit as many evaluations as you have available and specify the proportion of your past projects that these evaluations cover (e.g., Are all past projects evaluated or only a subset?
 If a subset, what proportion of projects was evaluated?)

-Examples of current top-charities' room-for-more-funding information:
+Examples of current and former top charities' room-for-more-funding information:

 Additional information you can submit that may help us but is not required: